derBlau/nvim-config/README.md

 - Telescope makes it able to quickly jump to a file within a directory and grepping from a bunch of files in it
 - Nvim-autopairs automatically adds matching paired-characters, such as "", {}, (), and so on.
 The cursor is automatically moved inside the matching pair.
+- Blink is a completion plugin that attaches to the LSP configuration.
+It works out-of-the-box.